-Ammonia is also recognised as being toxic to fish.
-Lethal concentrations range from 2.5 to 25 mg/I. Further, as ammonia is biologically oxidised to nitrate, it exerts an oxygen demand on the receiving water.
+Ammonia is also recognized as being toxic to fish.
+Lethal concentrations range from 2.5 to 25 mg/I. Further, as ammonia is biologically oxidized to nitrate, it exerts an oxygen demand on the receiving water.
 This can reduce the oxygen in the water to a point where aquatic life forms cannot survive.
-Ammonia also acts as a fertiliser causing the profuse growth of stringy bacteria and/or fungi and generally disrupting the natural environment.
+Ammonia also acts as a fertilizer causing the profuse growth of stringy bacteria and/or fungi and generally disrupting the natural environment.

 A Fuel of the Future?

 It is somewhat surprising, therefore, to consider that ammonia may also be the fuel of the future, one that can help to mitigate against global warming by reducing greenhouse gas emissions.
 The ammonia molecule is comprised of four atoms: one nitrogen and three hydrogen.
 The hydrogen atoms carry the thermal energy.
 Ammonia as a fuel burns to give water and nitrogen.

 It is another surprising fact that ammonia can transport hydrogen more readily than hydrogen Itself.
 To move hydrogen around It must either be compressed to between 300 - 700 bar or refrigerated to -2S3ºC or a combination of the two.
 Preparing hydrogen for transport can consume up to 30% of the energy contained in the hydrogen for compression or cooling power.